Exodus00FF/ACI-PoSH/README.md

 Your other alternative is to add these into a PowerShell script you run to start:
 <pre>
 #Import Functions
-Write-Host "Importing ACI Functions" -ForegroundColor Green Import-Module .\aci-functions.psml -WarningAction SilentlyContinue

-Write-Host "Importing ACI Services" -ForegroundColor Green Import-Module .\aci-services.psml -WarningAction SilentlyContinue
+import-module

 #Login (Optional)
- New-Aci-Login -Apic MyAPIC -Username MyUsername -Password MyPassword
+ $Password = Read-Host -AsSecureString -Prompt Password New-Aci-Login -Apic MyAPIC -Username MyUsername -Password  $Password
 </pre>
 #### <i class="icon-folder-open"></i> Authenticate to ACI
 First step is to authenticate to the APIC.
-<pre>> New-Aci-Login -Apic MyAPIC -Username MyUsername -Password MyPassword</pre>
+<pre>> New-AciLogin -Apic MyAPIC -Username MyUsername -Password $Password</pre>
 You should see the message <b>Authenticated!</b>

 If it fails, run the same command again.
 Occasionally the APIC API sometimes fails for no apparent reason.
 Need to get to the bottom of this.